 Van Morrison had already attracted some attention with Them, scored a hit with “Brown-Eyed Girl” and produced the incredible Astral Weeks by the time he delivered Moondance in 1970.
 But this was the album that made him a star.

-Five discs of Moondance may initially seem like overkill, and for some people it will be.
-But for serious fans, the previously unreleased tracks offer rare insight into Morrison’s creative approach.
+Five discs of Moondance may initially seem like overkill, and for some people, it will be.
+But for serious fans, the previously unreleased tracks offer a rare insight into Morrison’s creative approach.

 Now we have five discs’ worth of Moondance, including a remaster of the original album; a Blu-ray Audio disc; and three CDs with 50 previously unreleased tracks, among them multiple takes of most of the final album’s tunes; three versions of “I’ve Been Working” that differ substantially from what later appeared on His Band and the Street Choir; several readings of the terrific “I Shall Sing,” which Morrison has never previously issued in any version; and a recording of “Nobody Knows You When You’re Down and Out,” the 1923 Jimmy Cox blues standard and the only non-original in the package.